Single Origin Coffee Meaning - Why It Matters

 And the list could literally go on and on…

-That’s why we take such meticulous efforts of cupping (or very intentionally tasting) each coffee that we offer so that it’s easier for you when you go to choose.
+That’s why we take such meticulous efforts of proper roasting and cupping (or intentionally tasting) each coffee that we offer so that it’s easier for you when you go to choose.
 It’s really as simple as if you like chococlate but hate citrus, you probably should go for the coffee that tastes more like chocolate.

 (Also, the more coffee there is to try, the more you get to drink.
 So really it’s a win-win..or at least we think so)